pulkit-bhagat001/PYQ.apk/README.md

 ## Prerequisites

-Before you start using this app, you need to set up Firebase in your project.
+Before you start using this project from Android Studio, you need to set up Firebase in your project.

 ### 1. Configure Firebase